bottbott/cs/docs/Tools/Git/index.md

 ## Reword

 Change the commit message of the last commit.
+Use `git rebase --continue` when done.

 ```bash
 git rebase -i HEAD~2 # operate on the last two commits